Skip to main content

 Client Trust is automatically enabled for Clerk applications created after November 14, 2025.
 For applications created before this date, you can enable Client Trust in the Clerk Dashboard:

-1. In the Clerk Dashboard, navigate to the Updates page.
+1. In the Clerk Dashboard, navigate to the Attack protection page.

 How Client Trust differs from traditional MFA